On transversality of bent hyperplane arrangements and the topological expressiveness of ReLU neural networks: Layer maps and hyperplane arrangements

-\begin{definition} For any network architecture $(n_0,\dots,n_m,1)$, the \emph{total dimension} $D(n_0,\dots,n_m,1)$ of the parameter space of neural networks of architecture $(n_0,\dots,n_m,1)$ is the total number of parameters (weights and biases) that define the matrices $A_1,\dots,A_{m+1}$. \end{definition}
+For a network architecture $\arch$, we will denote by the \emph{total dimension} of the parameter space of neural networks of that architecture.
+When unclear from context, we will specify the architecture in the notation for the dimension: $D\arch$.

-\begin{definition} Let $(n_0, \ldots, n_m,1)$ be a network architecture.
-The {\em parameterized family of ReLU neural networks with architecture $(n_0, \ldots, n_m,1)$} is the map